emilschmitz/sitecheck/README.md

 ### ...or try it out manually via the Interactive Integration Test

 If you are your own main agent and would like to use the pipeline manually, the script `integration_test.py` provides an interactive terminal UI for chatting with the agent.
-It's the best way to verify the pipeline for your use case end-to-end.
+This is the best way to verify the pipeline for your use case end-to-end.

 ```bash
 # Run Integration Test